David-Moreira/JellyseerrSync/README.md

 Set up the webhook notification to listen to the Notification "On Series Delete", "On Episode File Delete" on http://ip_or_name/sonarr/notification

+It is of note that upon an episode being deleted, the entire series just gets cleared currently.
+As there seems to be no way to determine if there are episodes still left or not.
+Jellyseerr recurring Sonarr Scan job should refresh any entry that might have been cleared, but it's still actually available.

 ## Sync
 By visiting http://ip_or_url/syncdeleted/movies the app will query Jellyseerr for every movie, and verify whether an item exists in the Jellyfin database.
 If it does not, it clears the entry on Jellyseerr.